-For those of you who have not been keeping up with my continuing saga of attempting to extricate funds left in a TD Mutual Funds RESP, I point you to the previous links at the bottom of this post, but I can now report that yes I have finally got the funds that I wanted from the TD Mutual Funds system.
+I have been trying to do an RESP withdrawal from a TD Mutual Funds RESP (Registered Education Savings Plan).
+See the previous links at the bottom of this post, for more information.
+I can report that, yes, I have finally completed an RESP withdrawal from the TD Mutual Funds system.

 As a prologue to my attempt at explaining why things took a long time for this part of the plan, I will plead guilty that I procrastinated a little, because most of the cost of my daughters’ tuition was sitting on my PC Financial Mastercard (which got me a lot of PC Points!), but about 2 weeks before my bill was due I decided to finally act, and try to set up an appointment to get at my TD Mutual Funds RESPs (Family) for my daughters.

 First I called the front desk of the branch I normally deal with, no answer, so I decided to call back.
 When I called back, still no answer, and again the third time I called, so I finally left a message (when in Rome, I suppose, although if I had talked to the person who answers the phone, I could have made my appointment then, but I decided to leave a message that I wanted to make an appointment with the person I normally deal with at the branch).
 I then waited for a call back.

 I got a call back, to my office, but I wasn’t there (two days after I left the message).
 I called back and left a message directly with the person who called, with the note NOT to call me after a certain time at work, to instead call me at home, to set up an appointment (you can see where this is going, can’t you?).
 This game of phone tag continued, with messages being left at my work after hours, until I finally gave up and went directly to the branch (this is 8 days into the 14 days allotted before I had to pay my bill).
 Wasn’t this in a Seinfeld episode?

 Once I finally met the receptionist, I was told that the person I wanted to deal with was very busy.
 I should have called to make an appointment.